dependabot/dependabot-core/CONTRIBUTING.md

 # Feedback and contributions to Dependabot

 👋 Want to give us feedback on Dependabot, or contribute to it?
-That's great!
-Here are a some quick guidelines that will help.
+That's great - thank you so much!

 #### Overview